qburn93/ConvergeHub-Backend/README.md

 - Includes extra fields: owner (username), is_owner, profile_id, and profile_image.
 - Validates image size, height, and width.

-### Updated Post Serielizer

-#### The updated version of the code introduces a new ``CategorySerializer``, which serializes the ``Category`` model.
-This serializer uses the ``Meta`` class to specify that all fields from the ``Category`` model should be serialized.The ``PostSerializer`` has been simplified significantly.
-The custom fields and validation methods have been removed.
-The serializer now focuses on serializing all fields of the ``Post`` model by using fields = "__all__" in the ``Meta`` class.
-The ``depth = 2`` option is added, which will cause the serializer to follow foreign key relationships (such as the ``Category`` foreign key in the ``Post`` model) up to a depth of 2 levels, serializing the related objects in the process.With these changes, the updated ``PostSerializer`` will include the details of the associated ``Category`` objects in the serialized output.
-Note that the custom fields and validation methods from the original serializer are no longer present, so if those features were necessary, you may need to reimplement them in the updated serializer.

 ## Profile serializer :
 #### ProfileSerializer Class